 Transcripts are issued through the Registrar's office.
 Transcripts can be requested online at mildredelley.edu/transcripts.
 Students can click on the campus they attended and complete the required contact information, including the dates enrolled.
-There is an \$8.25 fee for an official transcript that must be paid by credit or debit card.
+There is a \$17.00 fee for an official transcript that must be paid by credit or debit card.
 The card is not charged until the School sends your transcript.
 The transcript will be delivered in 2 to 5 business days.
-They can be delivered by electronic upload, mail or held for pick-up.
+They can be delivered by electronic upload, mail, or held for pick-up.
 Order updates will be sent via email or text message or can be tracked online.
 Students can also submit a signed, written request to the Office of the Registrar.
-Transcripts cannot be issued unless all financial obligations to the school have been fulfilled and any delinquent loans have been cleared.
-A balance due to the school could result in denial of the transcript request.
 Please note that the transcript fee and process are subject to change at any time.